Pavani-Vithala/TrainSchedule/README.md

 Firebase is used to store the data.
 MomentJS library is used to calculate the next arrival and minutes away.

+Challenges Faced

+1. Storing data in firebase in the required hirarchy was challenging.But resolved by studying the Firebase documentary.
+2. Calculating the next arrival for trains having the first start time in future was challenging.
+But was able to resolve by understanding how momentJS works and by adding the required if else conditions.

 Future Enhancements

 1. Option to edit the train details in the table